makimaki1006/shift-suite/README.md

 together with a bar chart showing how frequently each person appears within the chosen range.
 Use the **選択をクリア** button to reset the selection.

+### Custom leave codes via remarks

+`load_shift_patterns` now checks the remarks column first when reading the "勤務区分" sheet.
+If keywords such as "希望休" or "有給" are found, the code in that row is treated as a leave code even if it is not listed in `LEAVE_CODES`.
+The shift time for that pattern becomes zero, letting you define ad‑hoc leave markers directly in Excel without modifying the source code.

 ### Shortage → Hire plan workflow

 After `shortage_role.xlsx` is generated, the application automatically runs